jlizakowski/array_pirate/README.md

 ## How?
 ArrayPirate monkey patches Ruby (a pirate patch) so that NilClass returns a Narr rather than an exception when it is treated like an array.

+## Getting started

+    $ require "ArrayPirate.rb"   #may become a gem soon

 ## TODO
 * Gemify